swimhelenhsu/StaRSFine/Stars_Fine_Spring2019Report2_comments.md

 | ------------------- | -------------------- |
 | 220.02 mL/s         | 36.67 mL/s           |

+After trial 1, the team came to understand that the 6 layers of sand filter would be extracting at the same rate.
+Therefore, the injection flow rate which the team was using before was not sufficiently large.

 Again, more information about these number can be found in the Python code below in the [manual](#Manual).

 The team used the same method of filling the prototype to the top before draining and turning off the extraction before the water level reached below the extraction tubes.

 ### Experimental Apparatus Fabrication
 #### Trial 1
-The current apparatus design was revisited.
-The team noted the small outlet pipe size and did the below calculation to determine that minimum pipe diameter was not met.
+In the previous semester, the team glued extraction tubes to the apparatus to begin to test design feasibility.
+Upon revisiting the idea, the team decided the outlet pipe size did not match a minimum inner diameter value.

 | Respective Flow Rate      | Minimum Tube Inner Diameter
 |---------------------------|-----------------------|